-Fetish Sex (An Erotic Guide for Couples) is a book I wrote with erotica writer Thomas Roche to explain the wild, fun, sometimes scary but always fascinating world of fetishes — what they are, what having a fetish means, when your lover has one, and how to enjoy them safely whether alone or in a couple.
+Fetish Sex: A Complete Guide is a book I wrote with erotica writer Thomas Roche to explain the wild, fun, sometimes scary but always fascinating world of fetishes — what they are, what having a fetish means, when your lover has one, and how to enjoy them safely whether alone or in a couple.
 This article describes sexual fetish and lists a few sexual fetishes, but does not subscribe to the belief that sexual fetish is a disorder or prescribe judgment on consensual enjoyable sexual behaviors, no matter how seemingly unusual.

 * Listen to a free bonus Fetish Sex erotic story to get in the mood.